nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.<br>

-* The search is case-insensitive. e.g `hans` will match `Hans`<br>
+* The search is case-insensitive. e.g `n/alex` will match `n/Alex`<br>

-* Only full words will be matched. e.g. `han` will not match `Hans`<br>
+* Only full words will be matched. e.g. `n/freddi` will not match `n/freddie`<br>

-* Search fields require at least one keyword to be matched in the field description for the search condition of that field to be satisfied. e.g. `find n/Hans Bo` will match both patients `Hans Gruber` and `Bo Young`.
+* Search fields require at least one keyword to be matched in the field description for the search condition of that field to be satisfied. e.g. `find n/Alex Edward` will match both appointments with patients `Alex Karev` and `Edward Hyde`.

 * Certain fields such as datetime, phone number and email do not support a search by keywords and require a match with the entire field description for the search condition to be satisfied.

-* Where multiple search fields are specified, the search is conditioned on the satisfaction of <strong>all</strong> of the search fields' subconditions. e.g. `find n/Hans Bo dr/Grey` will match appointments that satisfy both:
+* Where multiple search fields are specified, the search is conditioned on the satisfaction of <strong>all</strong> of the search fields' subconditions. e.g. `find n/Alex Edward dr/Jekyll` will match appointments that satisfy both:
-  - Grey in the assigned doctor's name; and
+  - Jekyll in the assigned doctor's name; and
-  - Either Hans or Bo in the patient's name.
+  - Either Alex or Edward in the patient's name.

 Examples:
 * `find-appt n/john alex` returns appointments with patients `john`, `John`, `John Doe`, `alex`, `Alex` and `Alex Anderson`.
 * `find-appt dr/Grey Who t/BrainSurgery` returns appointments with doctors `grey` or `who` and are tagged as `BrainSurgery`.